interrogator/buzz/README.md

 *buzz* models plain text, or [CONLL-U formatted](https://universaldependencies.org/format.html) files.
 The remainder of this guide will assume that you are have plain text data, and want to process and analyse it on the command line using *buzz*.

 First, you need to make sure that your corpus is in a format and structure that *buzz* can work with.
-This simply means putting all your text files into a folder, and optionally within subfolders (representing subcorpora).

 Text files should be plain text, with a `.txt` extension.
+Put one or more in a folder called `txt`, inside a folder that will hold all corpus data (i.e. `mycorpus/txt/e01.txt`).
+You can have intermediate subdirectories inside `txt` to represent subcorpora, but this is now deprecated (use file-level metadata instead).

-Importantly though, they can be augmented with metadata, which can be stored in two ways.
+Importantly, your text files they can be augmented with metadata, which can be stored in two ways.
 First, speaker names can be added by using capital letters and a colon, much like in a script.
 Second, you can use XML style metadata markup.
-Here is an example file, `sopranos/s1/e01.txt`:
+Here is an example file that uses both kinds of metadata annotation:

+`sopranos/s1/e01.txt`:

 ```html
 <meta aired="10.01.1999" />